csin16/CheynePaulSincioco-Sincioco-Cheyne-Paul-DG.--PA_1/README.md

 ```
 2. __EMOTICON PROBLEM: Create a function that changes specific words into emoticons.
 Given a sentence as a string, replace the words smile, grin, sad, and mad with their corresponding emoticon:__

-__Code Description__: This problem also shows the use of a user-defined function.
-The code displays the use of a dictionary to store data in pairs.
-With the use of .split() to split each word in a phrase, an  if-else loop to sort statements in the phrase that fit the condition, and lastly
+__Description__: This problem also shows the use of a user-defined function.
+The code displays the use of a dictionary _emojis = {"Smile" : ":)", "Grin": ":D", "Sad": ":((", "Mad" : ">:("}_ to store data in pairs.
+With the use of _.split()_ to split each word in the phrase and was stored in words, then an  if-else loop to sort statements in the phrase that fit the condition, and lastly
-' '.join was used to combine the designated output.
+_' '.join_ was used to combine the designated output.

 __Example:__
 ```